ergohaven/imperial44/README.md

 Imperial44 v4 combines futuristic styling, a compact form factor, and practical ergonomics.
 The wired board focuses on a feature-rich daily setup, the Wireless Edition adds Bluetooth portability, and the Wireless Metal Edition brings the same idea into a premium aluminum body.

 ## Features
+- Split, ergonomic design
-- 44 programmable keys and 15 layers
+- 44 fully programmable keys, 15 additional layers for all your tasks
-- Hot-swap MX switch support
 - Optional encoder installation on either half
+- Hotswappable PCB (MX sockets)

+### Wired version
+- Powered by RP2040 and QMK firmware for the wired version
+- Type-C output for connection between halves in the wired version
+- Easily remap any key and customize your keyboard with [Vial](https://eh.industries/vial)
-- OLED display and active layer indicator on the wired v4
+- OLED display and active layer indicator

+### Wereless Edition
+- Powered by nrf52840 and RMK/ZMK firmware
-- Bluetooth connectivity for up to 6 devices on wireless editions
+- Bluetooth connectivity for up to 6 devices
-- ZMK firmware for wireless editions and QMK/Vial for the wired board
-- 120 mAh battery with up to 3 weeks of use on wireless editions
+- 120 mAh battery with up to 3 weeks of use
-- Magnetic mounting ring for the Universal Tilt System
-- Type-C connection and cable included
+- Type-C connection

 ## This repo contains all files related to this keyboard
 PCB and schematic can be found in the project materials and the product pages below